ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * Field name: The string to be used as a field name in the JSON object
 * Field type: The type of value to be provided, e.g., string, boolean, array of string
-* Client configurable: Boolean indicating whether the server should accept values provided by the client
+* Configurable: Boolean indicating whether the server should accept values provided by the client
 * Reference: Where this field is defined